Skip to main content

 Ukraine

 Why are we in Ukraine?
-More than 15 million people have been displaced in Ukraine since the escalation of the conflict in February 2022, including 7.89m who fled to other countries.
-Concern is supporting the humanitarian needs of internally displaced people in a variety of settings.
+More than two years into the conflict, approximately 10 million Ukrainians have been displaced by fighting, with an estimated 4 million people internally displaced and living under makeshift circumstances around the country.
+Concern is supporting the humanitarian needs of internally-displaced people in a variety of settings.

 How the conflict has created a humanitarian crisis